-Description Mitigation The Group earns a proportion of its revenue in currencies other than Sterling.
-The two largest currencies in which it trades are Swedish Krona (SEK) and Euro (EUR).
-Changes in these exchange rates can expose Eleco to exchange translation gains Our businesses predominantly trade in their own local currencies and have local operational and development staff which creates a natural hedge against currency movements.
+Description Mitigation The Group earns a proportion of Our businesses its revenue in currencies other than own local currer Sterling.
+The two largest currencies and developme in which it trades are Swedish Krona hedge against c s predominantly trade in their encies and have local operational ent staff which creates a natural hedge against currency movements.
 In addition, we will continue to review foreign exchange contracts to manage risk.